 In addition, his song "Be A Light" was a finalist in the 2010 Expose Yourself Song Contest by ReviewPosse.com

 In 2012, Neal was the executive producer for the amazing debut release "Thoughtless Sounds" by up-and-coming artist Max Jared.
-The CD will be available in the spring of 2012.
 Check out Max's work at http://www.maxjaredmusic.com/

 Neal is the rabbi of Congregation Beth El in Tyler, TX.
 With his wife, Jennifer, they have a son, Micah and two daughters, Lila and Rebecca.